hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 ## ENI vs ENA vs EF

-#### ENI- Elastic Network Interface
+#### ENI - Elastic Network Interface
-Essentially virtually network card.
-Allows
+Essentially virtually network card.When you provision Ec2 instance, it will have an ENI and you can additional ENI.
+An ENI allows -
-A primary private IPv4 addess from the ipv4 adsress range of the vpc 1 or more sec privare ipv4 address from the ipv4 adsress range of the vpc 1 elastic IP address
+- A primary private IPv4 addess from the ipv4 adsress range of the vpc
+- 1 or more sec privare ipv4 address from the ipv4 adsress range of the vpc
+- 1 elastic IP address
-1 public ipv4 address
+- 1 public ipv4 address
-1 or more ipv6 address
+- 1 or more ipv6 address
-1 or more security group
+- 1 or more security group
-1 or more MAC address
+- 1 or more MAC address
-A source and destination check flag
+- A source and destination check flag

 Where would you use ENI-
-- Creating Mgmt n/w
+- Creating management n/w
-- N/w security appliances in VPC
+- when using N/w security appliances in VPC
 - Create Dual homed instances with workloads on distinct subnets
 - Low budget high availaibility solutions.

 #### EN- Enhanced Networking

-Uses SR-IOV(Single root I/O Virtualization) to provide high performance n/w for supported instances types.
+Uses SR-IOV (**Single root I/O Virtualization**) to provide high performance n/w for supported instances types.
-Provides Higher I/O performance and lower CPU utilization.
+Provides Higher I/O performance and lower CPU utilizationwhen compared to traditional network interfaces.
 Provides better bandwidth.
+Lower latencies.
-Lower latencies. no additional charges but the instance type should support it.
+No additional charges but the Ec2 instance type should support it.

-Types of EN -
+##### Types of EN -
 - ENA - Elastic Network Adapter (Network speeds 100 Gbps)
 - Intel 82599 Virtual Function (VF) (Network speeds 10Gbps - legacy option)

 Used for High throughput applications which require higher bandwidth.

+Extreme network workloads(10 GBSps to 100 Gbps) -- Use Elastic Network Adapters

 #### EFA - Elastic Fabric Adapter
-Network device that you attach to your n/w to acclerate HPC(High performance Computing) and machine learning application.
+Network device that you attach to your n/w to acclerate HPC (High performance Computing) and machine learning application.
 EFA can use OS-bypass and gives very low latency, but not supported Windows only Linux.

-Answer to you are doing HPC or ML what network adapter you should use?
+Q:  A Sol Architect is doing HPC or ML or may need Os bypass, what network adapter you should use?
-Ans- Elastic Fabric Adapter
+Ans: Elastic Fabric Adapter

 ## EC2 Hibernate